aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 cabinet: Council of Ministers appointed by the president

-elections: president and vice president elected by the FSC (a group of seven electors) for five-year terms; election last held 2 December 2001 (next to be held NA 2006); prime minister and deputy prime minister appointed by the president
+elections: president and vice president elected by the FSC for five-year terms (no term limits); election last held 3 November 2004 upon the death of the UAE's Founding Father and first President ZAYID bin Sultan Al Nuhayyan (next to be held in 2009); prime minister and deputy prime minister appointed by the president

 Legislative branch:

-note: reviews legislation, but cannot change or veto
+note: reviews legislation but cannot change or veto

 Judicial branch: